 In part two I'll show you why :0)

 Update.
 Thank you to everyone who commented on South Nitshill and Pollok.
-This post has proved to be one of the most popular in five years of writing the blog so I really appreciate the interest.
-Over 3900 visits!
+This post has proved to be one of the most popular in eight years of writing the blog so I really appreciate the interest.
+Over 35,000 visits!
 For the last two years I've been writing a book which is part autobiography, part novel, part travel guide, and part unusual love story.
 As I obviously grew up here it starts in South Nitshill then switches to Arrochar, Loch Lomond, Glencoe, and many other scenic parts of Scotland.
 It is written as a tongue in cheek comedy about a Glasgow hillwalking club, their relationships, love affairs, falling outs, and adventures on weekends away.
 Think Oor Wullie, The Broons, Para Handy, meets a youthful Still Game then imagine they all take up rock climbing, kayaking, island hopping, and caving which is what I did in reality.
 It's on e book kindle and the first few chapters are free to read on your computer.
 If you like what you see it's only 0:98pence to buy the whole thing, 500 plus pages - Cheaper than a scratch card but more chance of a laugh, though hopefully it wont get tossed in the bin afterwards if it's not to your taste.
 I've tried to make it as funny and entertaining as possible throughout and it's an adventurous romp across the wildest parts of Scotland and Europe on budget trips and holidays over three decades.
 Every chapter is illustrated by photographs like the one above (56 in total) to give readers an idea of the landscapes and situations I'm describing.
 If nothing else clicking on this link gives you a free extra chapter on Nitshill and Pollok.
 Cheers everyone.